ibm-cloud-docs/EventStreams/troubleshooting.md

 ---

-{:external: target="_blank" .external}
-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
+{{site.data.keyword.attribute-definition-list}}

 # Troubleshooting and useful links
 {: #troubleshooting}

-If you have a question about {{site.data.keyword.messagehub}}, have a look at the dedicated [Stack Overflow channel](https://stackoverflow.com/questions/tagged/ibm-eventstreams){: external} to see if it's already been answered.
-If not, post your question and it'll be answered either by a member of the {{site.data.keyword.messagehub}} development team or the wider community.
+If you have a question about {{site.data.keyword.messagehub}}, have a look at the dedicated [Stack Overflow channel](https://stackoverflow.com/questions/tagged/ibm-eventstreams){: external} to see whether it was already answered.
+If not, post your question to get it answered either by a member of the {{site.data.keyword.messagehub}} development team or the wider community.
 {: shortdesc}

-If you're experiencing a problem with {{site.data.keyword.messagehub}}, first check the [{{site.data.keyword.Bluemix_notm}} status page](https://cloud.ibm.com/status?selected=status){: external}.
-If you'd then like help from the {{site.data.keyword.messagehub}} team, ensure that you gather all the information required as detailed in [Reporting a problem to the {{site.data.keyword.messagehub}} team - Standard and Enterprise plans](/docs/EventStreams?topic=EventStreams-report_problem_enterprise#report_problem_enterprise).
+If you experience a problem with {{site.data.keyword.messagehub}}, first check the [{{site.data.keyword.Bluemix_notm}} status page](https://cloud.ibm.com/status?selected=status){: external}.
+If you like help from the {{site.data.keyword.messagehub}} team, ensure that you gather all the information that is required as detailed in [Reporting a problem to the {{site.data.keyword.messagehub}} team - Standard and Enterprise plans](/docs/EventStreams?topic=EventStreams-report_problem_enterprise#report_problem_enterprise).
 {: shortdesc}

 ## Useful links